miloxeon/blog/_posts/2021-07-07-leaving-devto.md

 Out of mere habitual inertia of seeing dev.to as a part of my digital home, I made a habit of spending at least 20 minutes a day on dev.to, writing comments and replying to other people.
 What I saw surprised me — dev.to is not a place where people teach other people and vice versa.
 It's merely a self-promotion platform with "post and go" mechanics.

 There are just about a dozen decent authors who are really trying to deliver value.
-Other tens of thousand people are here just to be here.
+Other tens of thousands of people are here just to be here.
 Some are crossposting trivial lessons just to gain followers, some are promoting their other ventures like coding vlogs.
 No one is here to stay, teach, and discuss peacefully.

 # Summary